mikesaint-antoine/SimpleGrad.jl/docs/src/under_the_hood.md

 end
 ```

-**Operation.op** will tell us the operation type (addition, multiplication, etc) and **Operation.args** will point to the operands used in the operation, so that we can access them if we want to.
+`Operation.op` will tell us the operation type (addition, multiplication, etc) and `Operation.args` will point to the operands used in the operation, so that we can access them if we want to.

-Next, we need a constructor so that we can initialize *Value* objects.
+Next, we need a constructor so that we can initialize *Values*:

 ```julia
 # constructor -- Value(data, grad, op)
 Value(x::Number) = Value(Float64(x), 0.0, nothing)
 ```

 Looks a bit complicated, I know, but let's break this down.
 We can initialize a *Value* object with `Value(x)` where `x` is some number.
-The `Value(Float64(x), 0.0, nothing)` part means that when we initialze a *Value* with `Value(x)`, this will set `Value.data = Float64(x)`, `Value.grad = 0.0` and `Value.op = nothing`.
+The `Value(Float64(x), 0.0, nothing)` part means that when we initialze a *Value* with `Value(x)`, this will set `Value.data = Float64(x)` (casting `x` to a Float64 if it's not already), `Value.grad = 0.0` and `Value.op = nothing`.
 The reason that the operation is set to "nothing" here is because we have initialized this *Value* ourselves rather than creating it as the result of an operation.

 Next, a bit of code so that we can print out values and take a look at them.